-2022: Execution of an agreement with Itaú Unibanco S.A. bank to create a Joint Venture, whose Transaction closed on July 31, 2023 after regulatory approvals and compliance with all applicable conditions precedent, which aims to operate a digital financial services platform for small and medium-sized companies through the integration of a full range of financial services.
+2022: Execution of an agreement with Itaú Unibanco S.A. bank to create a Joint Venture, which is in the process of being approved by the Central Bank, whose purpose is to operate a digital financial services platform for small-and medium-sized companies through the integration of a full range of financial services.
 Such integration will occur natively to TOTVS management systems, facilitating the contracting, distribution, and definition of conditions with the intelligent use of transactional data.
 Seven acquisitions were also carried out, namely: (i) Inovamind, Mobile2you, Vadu, and RBM by Dimensa S.A.; (ii) Gesplan and Feedz under the Management dimension; and (iii) Tallos under the Business Performance dimension.